microsoft/workshop-library/full/leveraging-vscode-source-control-for-git-and-github/workshop-designer.md

 ## Stage 2: Evidence

 By the end of the workshop, participants will be able to leverage VS Code source control tab to perform all tasks that can be done using git commands.
-Congratulations to those who hates memorising commands ):

 ## Stage 3: Learning Plan